warpspeed/warpspeed/README.md

 --wildcard  # Setups us wildcards for nginx so that the site will respond to *.domain.com
 </pre>

-For complete information on available commands please visit [https://warpspeed.io](https://warpspeed.io "WarpSpeed.io").
+For complete information on available commands please visit: [https://warpspeed.io](https://warpspeed.io "WarpSpeed.io").

 ## License